SLA Management

 </Step>

-Set the remediation timeframe to 2 days and the escalation timeframe to 3 days
+Set remediation to 2 days and escalation to 3 days.

 </Step>